Skarlso/yogsothoth/README.md

 Is a library providing the ability to handle Digital Ocean assets together.

-For a sample usage, please see [Furnace](https://github.com/Skarlso/go-furnace).
+For an example, please see [Furnace](https://github.com/Skarlso/go-furnace).
 More precisely under `furnace-do`.